chrissycho/School_District_Analysis/README.md

 ## Challenge Overview
 1. Correct the students' names so there are no professional prefixes or suffixes.
 (This was taken into account in Cell 9-10)
 2. Replace the reading and math scores for ninth graders at Thomas High School with NaN.
-(The following analysis begin after a cell with import numpy as np)
+(The following analysis begin from cell 103)
 3. Merge the clean student data with the school dataset.
 4. Present a written analysis that correctly answers the following questions:
 - How is the district summary affected?